Skip to main content

 },

-1. In the profile navigator or metamodel editor, select the field you want to save nested.
+1. In the Profile Navigator or Metamodel Editor, select the field you want to save as a nested structure.

-3. Press the [File] > [Information] > [Managing project files] > [Update project file] button from the ribbon to update the model file that is the target of structural changes.
+3. Click [File] > [Information] > [Managing project files] > [Update project file] on the ribbon to update the model file that will be affected by the structure change.

 info

-• Structuring related models can be used even if the name of the referenced model is not printed.
+• The structuring of related models can be used even if the referenced model name is not output.

-• If the name of the referenced model is not output, the following two lines in the above "When related models are nested" are not output.
+• If the referenced model name is not output, the following two lines from the "When related models are nested" section above will not be output.

 • "OwnerId$Path": "/Design",

-• After that, when the model file is edited, the structuring of the related model will be reflected and updated at the same time.
+• After that, when edits are made to the model file, the structuring of related models will be updated accordingly.